daniellizik/html-translator-frontend/src/store/README.md

     // original normalized dom traversal
     // comes from slave bundle
     tree: [],
-    // view is nested array now, each result refers to each clause
-    view: [],
     // mutation of view, lets us cache the view slice thing
     // when we "do work" on the view with editor
     // put it here